 X.Org 7.5 Released.
 Wait, Nope!

-Today X.Org 7.5 with X Server 1.7 is scheduled to be released, per the release schedule that Daniel Stone proposed earlier this year.
+Today X.Org 7.5 with X Server 1.7 is scheduled to be released, per the release schedule that Daniel Stone proposed last year.
 X Server 1.7 includes X Input 2 (a.k.a.
 Input Hotness) and Multi-Pointer X is now enabled by default (it has been in the master branch for about a year, but it has been disabled due to X Input 2 missing).
 This key piece to the open-source Linux desktop also features E-EDID support, the X Server no longer needing to symlink to Mesa sources, and a horde of bug-fixes.
 Aside from an updated X Server, X.Org 7.5 will include various updates to different input and graphics drivers.